Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Conclusions

-In this paper, the UAV-enabled IoT system has been investigated with various multiple access schemes.
-The minimum data collection throughput maximization problems were formulated for both OMA and NOMA schemes.
-To tackle the non-convex problems, two efficient AO-based algorithms were proposed.
-For the OMA scheme, the original problem was decomposed into two subproblems, which were solved by applying SCA technique.
-For the NOMA scheme, a penalty-based algorithm was proposed to solve the decoding order design subproblem, while other subproblems were solve with SCA technique.
-Numerical results verified the effectiveness of our proposed designs compared with other benchmark schemes and demonstrated that the max-min throughput performance obtained with the NOMA scheme is always larger than or equal to the OMA scheme.
+In this paper, energy-constrained UAV data collection systems have been investigated with the employment of both OMA and NOMA transmission.
+The optimization problems for maximization the minimum UAV data collection throughput from all GNs were formulated for the two MA schemes.
+To solve the resulting non-convex problems, two efficient AO-based algorithms were proposed.
+For OMA, the original problem was decomposed into two subproblems, which were alternatively solved by applying SCA technique.
+For NOMA, a penalty-based algorithm was developed to solve the decoding order design subproblem, while other subproblems were solved using SCA technique.
+Numerical results verified the effectiveness of the proposed designs compared with other benchmark schemes, and demonstrated that the max-min throughput obtained by NOMA is always larger than or equal to OMA.

+There are other promising future research directions, some of which are discussed as follows.
+First, given the considered energy-constrained UAV data collection system, various other performance metrics can be optimized, such as the energy efficiency at both the UAV and GNs.
+Second, note that only one UAV was assumed in this paper, it is interesting to consider multiple UAVs, especially for the number of GNs is large.
+In this case, the constraints of collision avoidance among UAVs~\cite{Wu2018} and the management of multi-UAV interference should be considered, which imposes new challenging problems.
+Moreover, the joint design with other A2G channel models, such as angle-dependent LoS probability model~\cite{Hourani2014Optimal} and Rician fading model, is another interesting but challenging topic in the future work, which may require other sophisticated machine learning tools~\cite{Xiao} to be employed.